Umami Pot

 Pour warm dashi-based sauce over the fried tofu, and your agedashi tofu is ready to serve.

-The sauce is typically made with dashi stock, mirin, and soy sauce, but if you have mentsuyu (a noodle soup base), you can dilute it with water as a substitute.
+The sauce is typically made with dashi stock, mirin, and soy sauce, but if you have mentsuyu (Japanese noodle soup base), you can dilute it with water as a substitute.
 In either case, it is best to make the sauce slightly stronger in flavor to complement the mild taste of the tofu.

 In this recipe, the sauce is prepared near the very end of the process.
 However, if you are worried about not being able to make it quickly enough before the tofu cools, you can prepare it in advance.
 In that case, be sure to reheat it just before pouring it over the tofu.